 Itinerary?
-Krabi, Surat Thani, Koh Samui, Koh Phangan, Koh Tao, Chumphon, Bangkok. over 6 years ago
+Krabi, Surat Thani, Koh Samui, Koh Phangan, Koh Tao, Chumphon, Bangkok. about 7 years ago

 Please help by adding any usefull info on border crossings on our (non profit) wiki on border crossings all around the word: www.crossborder.info and help travelers cross borders!